EmanuelRodriguezBedeman/Web-Development/README.md

 # _Table of content._
-Projects made while I'm doing a Web Development bootcamp by Angela Yu.
+Projects I made while in the Web Development bootcamp by Angela Yu

 Click on the name of the project to check it out!